bendazz/songs/README.md

 ```

 Notes:
-- The chart shows a blue line for % of dates the song had been played prior to each date.
-Yellow dots indicate dates the song was actually played.
+- The chart shows a blue line for % of dates the song had been played prior to each date (no point markers; hover for values).
 - Search is fuzzy (powered by Fuse.js).
 Use arrow keys + Enter to select a suggestion.

 ## Next ideas